Reeling Democrats see threat to House and Senate control as Republicans crack their 2020 coalition

 What’s more, the results in Virginia stoked concern that centrist Democrats might urge party leaders to pause the agenda and rethink priorities, according to a Democratic member of Congress, who spoke on the condition of anonymity to be more candid.

-Still others took aim at what McAuliffe represented — a 64-year-old White man, part of a more moderate Democrat party of the past that is now losing ground to a multiethnic, more liberal base.
+Still others took aim at what McAuliffe represented — a 64-year-old White man, part of a more moderate Democratic Party of the past that is now losing ground to a multiethnic, more liberal base.

-McAuliffe’s profile may have worked during the early Trump years, some Democrats argue, but now, women and candidates of color are more likely to excite the base.
-And the ability to speak directly to the concerns of women voters and voters of color is something they say was lacking in Virginia’s gubernatorial contest.
+McAuliffe’s profile may have worked during the early Trump years, some Democrats argued, but now, women and candidates of color are more likely to excite the base.
+And the ability to speak directly to the concerns of female voters and voters of color is something they say was lacking in Virginia’s gubernatorial contest.

 The Democratic coalition “includes Black people,” said Quentin James, the co-founder of the Collective PAC, which seeks to increase Black political engagement, “and for some reason we kind of forget that until October.”